daniel-linn/cs50-assignment/README.md

+# cs50-assignment Please read this file before viewing other files
-# These are the assignments I completed in the cs50 course.
+These are the assignments I completed in the cs50 course.
 If you are currently taking the cs50, you should review the Academic Honesty rules before viewing this repository